python/cpython/Doc/c-api/intro.rst

 allocator, or low-level profiling of the main interpreter loop.
 Only the most frequently used builds will be described in the remainder of this section.

-Compiling the interpreter with the :c:macro:`Py_DEBUG` macro defined produces what is generally meant by :ref:`a debug build of Python <debug-build>`.
+Compiling the interpreter with the :c:macro:`!Py_DEBUG` macro defined produces what is generally meant by :ref:`a debug build of Python <debug-build>`.
-:c:macro:`Py_DEBUG` is enabled in the Unix build by adding :option:`--with-pydebug` to the :file:`./configure` command.
+:c:macro:`!Py_DEBUG` is enabled in the Unix build by adding :option:`--with-pydebug` to the :file:`./configure` command.
 It is also implied by the presence of the not-Python-specific :c:macro:`_DEBUG` macro.
-When :c:macro:`Py_DEBUG` is enabled in the Unix build, compiler optimization is disabled.
+When :c:macro:`!Py_DEBUG` is enabled in the Unix build, compiler optimization is disabled.

 In addition to the reference count debugging described below, extra checks are